 To be fair, there is a little bit of an adjustment phase—for the first week or two, you might feel kind of strange as your body gets used to digesting all of these different foods that you aren’t used to.

 But, after this, you’ll feel amazing—from here, it’s just a matter of fine-tuning the specifics.
 Should you have a little bit more vegetables or meat?
 Should you have bulletproof coffee at 8AM or 10AM?
 Oh, and speaking of the coffee…

-Bulletproof coffee, which is also one of my Top 3 Nootropics of All Time, is a recipe that I got from the Bulletproof Diet.
+Bulletproof coffee, which is also one of the best nootropics of all time, is a recipe that I got from the Bulletproof Diet.
 A lot of people, when they first hear about it, wonder why the fuck I would do something like this.